 Major medication incidents.

-Critical incidents are fully defined in the Office of Aging and Adult Services’ (OAAS) Critical Incident Reporting Policy and Procedures and include the specific provider responsibilities that must be followed.
+Critical incidents are fully defined in the Office of Aging and Adult Services’ (OAAS) Critical Incident Reporting Manual and includes the specific ADHC provider and support coordination agency responsibilities that must be followed.
 Non-compliance will result in administrative actions.
-(See Appendix B for information on obtaining this policy).
+(See Appendix B for the link to the manual).

 Imminent Danger and Serious Harm